John Forsythe: Post-1990s work

 Forsythe reprised his role as the voice of Charlie for the film version of Charlie's Angels (2000) and its sequel Charlie's Angels: Full Throttle (2003); he then retired from acting.

-Besides spending time with his family, he enjoyed ownership of an art gallery.
 In 2005 actor Bartholomew John portrayed Forsythe in Dynasty: The Making of a Guilty Pleasure, a fictionalized television movie based on the creation and behind the scenes production of Dynasty.

 On May 2, 2006, Forsythe appeared with Dynasty co-stars Linda Evans, Joan Collins, Pamela Sue Martin, Al Corley, Gordon Thomson and Catherine Oxenberg in Dynasty Reunion: Catfights & Caviar.
 The one-hour reunion special of the former ABC series aired on CBS.
-Forsythe appeared each year to read to children during the annual Christmas program near his home at the rural resort community of Solvang, California.